 One way to fend off friendly fraud is to state clearly on your website the name of any billing service or processor you use, especially if that company’s name will appear on customers’ statements.
 With this low-cost approach, you reduce the chances that someone won’t recognize a charge for a product or service from your company.

 Another tip is to arm yourself with evidence to combat friendly fraud.
 Consider maintaining records for tracking numbers that show your package was delivered, photographs of labeled shipments before they leave your warehouse, and proof a customer accessed your online service by logging into a website.
 See if your inventory or shipping system has a way to store this kind of data.
 If it does, it won’t cost a great deal for you to begin keeping this information on hand, so it’s readily available to combat friendly fraud.
+Learn more about merchant account for high risk business.

 Having responsive customer service helps reduce the number of non-fraud chargebacks brought against your business.
 When customers feel your company is accessible and willing to address their concerns, they’re much less likely to ask their credit card company for a refund.
 Simply by offering excellent customer service, you can head off some non-fraud chargebacks.